In this shakedown of the top project management tools — Trello vs Asana vs Toggl Plan — find out which tool will work best for your business.

 Important dates can be easily marked to create milestones.
 Milestones help you keep an eye out for important project deadlines.

-A read-only plan timeline can be shared with people outside your team.
+A read-only Project timeline can be shared with people outside your team.
 That way clients can keep track of what’s happening in the project.

 - Easy-to-use, clutter-free project timeline view.